Mission of the Faculty of Communication, Culture and Society

 Communication, culture, and society

-The short and rather unique history of the Faculty of Communication Sciences, talks about a place in which the humanities, social sciences, and technology converse and try to find answers in our complex reality.
+The short and rather unique history of the Faculty of Communication, Culture and Society, talks about a place in which the humanities, social sciences, and technology converse and try to find answers in our complex reality.
 Thanks to a multitude of disciplines and an increasing number of perspectives, our Faculty’s horizon could be summarised in three words “Communication, culture, and society”.
 The Faculty pursues its mission in particular by taking up three great present and future challenges:

 - The global interconnection challenge.
 The many opportunities for new collaborations and wealth creation brought by global digital communication networks, artificial intelligence and big data, entail also new risks in terms surveillance and violation of privacy, information "bubbles", and manipulation.
 These fundamental changes need to be addressed not only under a technological point of view, but also by taking into consideration their impact on society, politics, the business world, and private life.